 As its name suggests, a global budget covers the entire project.

-A per member or per service budget type allows for a more detailed monitoring of your project's activity.
-Whether by member or by service, you must set a specific budget for each one (in terms of hours) by clicking the Set Member/Service Budget button.
+A per member, per service or per task list budget type allows for a more detailed monitoring of your project's activity.
+Whether by member, service or task list, you must set a specific budget for each one (in terms of hours) by clicking the Set Member/Service/Task list Budget button (3).

 Only calculate billable hours